Chữ Nôm: History

 Chinese characters were introduced to Vietnam after the Han dynasty conquered Nanyue in 111 BC.
-Independence was achieved afer the Battle of Bạch Đằng in 938 AD, but Literary Chinese was adopted for official purposes in 1010.
+Independence was achieved after the Battle of Bạch Đằng in 938, but Literary Chinese was adopted for official purposes in 1010.
 For most of the period up to the early 20th century, formal writing was indistinguishable from contemporaneous classical Chinese works produced in China, Korea, and Japan.

 Vietnamese scholars were thus intimately familiar with Chinese writing.
 In order to record their native language, they applied the structural principles of Chinese characters to develop chữ Nôm.
 The new script was mostly used to record folk songs and for other popular literature.
 Vietnamese written in chữ Nôm briefly replaced Chinese for official purposes under the Hồ dynasty (1400–1407) and under the Tây Sơn (1778–1802), but in both cases this was swiftly reversed.